 We will meet at Marble Canyon on April 1, 2018 and depart from Lees Ferry on April 2, then float for 18 days through the heart of Grand Canyon.
 We will arrive at Diamond Creek on April 19 and return to Flagstaff, Arizona.
 We hope you can join us.

 Proceeds from the trip will support the Museum of Arizona's Springs Stewardship Institute.
 Additional contributions are tax deductible.

-- Lodging at Marble Canyon Lodge on April 1, the night before the trip, and lodging in Flagstaff after the trip.
+- Meals and lodging at Marble Canyon Lodge on April 1, the night before the trip, and meals and lodging in Flagstaff before and after the trip.

 - $27 for a river map and guide signed by Dr. Stevens